 I know I am obsessed with chocolate.
 But trust me, cacao powder takes this pumpkin chili recipe to the next level.
 It adds a little chocolate and nutty to the chili.
 The slight bitterness to the cacao powder also balances the acidity of the tomato broth seamlessly.

 Additional Ingredients I love for Healthy Pumpkin Chili

 Kidney Beans or Black Beans – if you are not following paleo or whole 30 compliant, adding a can of beans adds a great creamy texture and to this pumpkin chili.

 Additionally, pumpkin is packed with nutrients.

 1. Pumpkin is Rich in Fiber.

 So it keeps you full longer.
-I remember growing up my mom would always steam sweet pumpkin for me as snack to hold me over from that after school cravings.
+I remember growing up my mom would always steam sweet pumpkin for me as a snack to hold me over from that after-school cravings.

 2. Regulate Blood Pressure and Blood Sugar